ltguillaume/ureader/README.md

     }
 	```
 1. Put the preformatted text in `contents.txt`
-1. Alternatively, move `contents.txt` into a subfolder (together with `config.php` for per-book settings)
+1. For offering multiple books/chapters you can put `contents.txt` into subfolders (and optionally add a `config.php` for per-book settings)

 ## Credits
 * The [Fanwood Text](https://www.theleagueofmoveabletype.com/fanwood) font by Barry Schwartz